mauroservienti/NServiceBus.IntegrationTesting/README.source.md

 - the test times out
 - there are unhandled exceptions

-Unhandled exceptions are a sort of problem from the integration testing infrastructure perspecive as most of the times they'll result in messages being retried and eventually ending up in the error queue. based on this it's better to consider failed messages as part of the done condition:
+Unhandled exceptions are a sort of problem from the integration testing infrastructure perspecive as most of the times they'll result in messages being retried and eventually ending up in the error queue.
+Based on this it's better to consider failed messages as part of the done condition:

 snippet: simple-done-condition

-Such a done condition has to be read has: "If there are one or more failed messages the test is done, proceed to evaulate the assertions".
+Such a done condition has to be read as: "If there are one or more failed messages the test is done, proceed to evaulate the assertions".
 Obviously this is not enough.
 In the identified test case scenario the test is done when a saga is invoked (specifically is created, more on this later).
 A saga invokation can be expressed as a done condition in the following way:

 snippet: complete-done-condition